Thought Flow Nets: From Single Predictions to Trains of Model Thought: Thought Flow Networks

-\paragraph{Speculative moment} The third moment unites the initial view with the negation from the dialectical moment.
-We formalize this by modifying $\vec{\hat{z}}$ with a step into the gradient's direction (see \Cref{fig:step_3}).
-The updated $\vec{\hat{z}}$ again constitutes the subsequent first moment.
+\paragraph{Speculative Moment.} The third moment unites the initial view with the negation from the dialectical moment.
+We formalize this by modifying $\vec{\hat{z}^{(0)}}$ with a step into the gradient's direction that yields